This is clearly a serious problem that is affecting a lot of Amazon sellers. If it has not happened to you yet, it will if you’re not careful…

 Since you most likely don’t have any truly trustworthy friends in China, your only option here is to get your goods out of China before they are packed and prepped.
 While this is not the cheapest or most cost effective option, it is one that should be explained.

-There are services such as FBA Forward, which not only help with shipment consulting, but they also offer FBA prep in house at their warehouse located in California.
+You do have the option of relying on a 3PL warehouse in the US to handle your prep, but it can be costly.
 While I am always an advocate of the understanding that, if it can be done in China, do it there because of how much cheaper things are, this more expensive alternative means your packaged and labeled goods are not getting into the hands of someone who can easily trace your product back to the source.

-By letting a company such as FBA Forward take over shipping and prep outside of China, your factory will have no way of knowing what country you’re selling your products in, let alone what market.
+By letting a company in the US take over prep outside of China, your factory will have no way of knowing what country you’re selling your products in, let alone what market.

 And I know what you’re about to say, “Sam, obviously the factory will know my goods are going to Amazon.
 Amazon is so flippin huge!”
 Well, it is, but then again it isn’t.
 I know it might feel like Amazon is taking over the world, but that is just because you and everyone in your entrepreneurial circle depend on the Amazon marketplace.
 But, take a look outside of your immediate scope, do your neighbors know about this?
 Your coworker?
 Great Aunt?

 China produces a ton of stuff for the whole world.
 Only a tiny percentage is going to Amazon.
 So rest assured, a simple step such as adding $0.25 – $2.00 per product for prep after the goods are imported might make sense for you.